-- Need to have the last word
+- Needs to have the last word

-- Quick to anger if you don’t accommodate them
+- Easily gets angry if you don’t accommodate them

-- Quick to rage if you humiliate them
+- Gets aggressive if you criticize them

 There is a saying that when you’re a hammer the world looks like a nail.
-When you’re a narcissist, the world looks like it should approve, adore, agree and obey you.
+When you’re a narcissist, the world looks like it should approve, adore, agree, and obey you.
 Anything less than that feels like an assault and because of that a narcissist feels justified in raging back at it.

 What is really at the core of a narcissist is uncertainty in their ability to feel smarter, larger, bigger, and more successful than everyone else.
 This makes them feel a lot better about themselves because the truth is, narcissists, suffer from extremely low self-esteem.
 They know what the truth is, but they choose to keep it hidden and build a facade of high confidence and arrogance.